Shopping and risk of COVID-19

 Looking after Ourselves and Each Other

-There has been an outpouring of goodwill in recent weeks… we need to continue to drive the momentum of coming together and to tackle and support each other though this crisis…so think about your neighbours – is there anyone more vulnerable or elderly that you could help…similarly maybe you are that vulnerable person yourself… don’t hold back on asking for help or indeed offering it.
+Continue to think about your neighbours – is there anyone more vulnerable or elderly that you could help.
+Similarly, maybe you are that vulnerable person yourself.
+Don’t hold back on asking for help or indeed offering it.